jlepage/cfFramework/README.md

 # cfFramework
 cfFramework is a CFML MVC Framework

 Thanks by advance for your interest on cfFramework.

+## changes for version 0.10.2
+ - Add args object on views (aka RenderArguments)
+ - Clean property definition on objects
+ - Add somes samples on default view

 ## changes for version 0.10.1
  - Add preIOCLoadProcess function on App